Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 to assess the [simplicity](https://youtu.be/NdSD07U5uBs) of computing systems.
 It would also change how to judge other qualities of computing systems in general — and thus change the approach to how computing is done and what artifacts it yields.
+Alan Kay said that _A change of perspective is worth 80 IQ points_.
+The way we humans build and use computing devices may have a lot to gain from considering the Houyhnhnm perspective.
-And next on the block was something as basic as Persistence...
+And next quality of computing systems that Ann made me reconsidered was something as basic as Persistence...

 ### Post-Scriptum: Pronounciation